 While care was taken in preparation of the information in this Non-Network Options Report, and it is provided in good faith, Energex Limited accepts no responsibility or liability for any loss or damage that may be incurred by any person acting in reliance on this information or assumptions drawn from it.
 This document has been prepared for the purpose of inviting information, comment and discussion from interested parties.
 The document has been prepared using information provided by a number of third parties.
-It contains assumptions regarding, among other things, economic growth and load forecasts which may or may not prove to be correct.
-All information should be independently verified to the extent possible before assessing any investment proposal.
+It contains assumptions regarding, among other things, economic growth and load for the heigh composite the purpose of factors as the prepared limited ABN 96 612 535 583